Persian history

 Travel designer

-• Suleyman is a researcher and Persian language teacher.
-He studies Middle Persian language and Persian classical literature
+Suleyman is a researcher and Persian language teacher.
+Due to his interest he has been studying Persian language for several years and now he is studying Middle Persian language and Persian classical literature

 • He was born and grown up in Uzbekistan